 To retrieve store fault codes from the ECU, auto electricians use specialist equipment including scanners from Snap-On.
 We call this process vehicle diagnostics.
 Located in Lancing, this is a service we offer to motorists in the nearby Goring, Hove, Shoreham, Worthing and West Sussex areas.

 You may have heard vehicle diagnostics referred to as engine management in the past.
 It is the engine management light that shows on your dashboard’s instrument cluster.

 This light connects directly to the ECU, which we should think of as the brain of the engine management system.
 It is often the first thing that tells us something is wrong, although an experienced driver may also notice noises, unusual smells and small changes in normal driving characteristics.
 The warning light could point towards a timing issue, to an inaccurate air and fuel mixture, or even to a worn set of brake pads.

 Book in for vehicle diagnostics at our workshop on Ingleside Road at the first sign of a problem.
-We use the same engine management technology as dealerships and main agents.
+Our auto electricians use the same engine management technology as main dealerships.

 Common causes of an engine management light include:

-To perform vehicle diagnostics, a technician plugs a scanner directly into the ECU.
+With vehicle diagnostics, auto electricians plug scanners directly into the ECU.
 This scanner read stored fault codes and retrieves them.
-This helps our technicians to quickly identify a subsystem fault without having to troubleshoot for hours at a time, usually at the expense of Lancing, Goring, Littlehampton, Shoreham, Worthing and West Sussex motorists.
+This helps our technicians to quickly identify a subsystem fault without having to troubleshoot for hours at a time, usually at the expense of Lancing, Goring, Hove, Shoreham, Worthing and West Sussex motorists.

 Engine management leads to a faster diagnosis and helps us to recommend the most accurate type of repair work.